 The City of St. Louis offers an eclectic and colorful choice of both trendy and family-friendly neighborhoods with a variety of entertainment and hospitality venues, restaurants, and a growing diversity of skilled employment opportunities.
-It has proven itself to be a great destination for tourists, foodies, sports fanatics, new businesses and conventions.
+St. Louis has experienced a transforming resurgence over the last two decades, establishing itself as a great destination for tourists, foodies, sports fanatics, musicians, entrepreneurs and national conventions.

 Over the last two decades local civic leaders, lawmakers, business owners, developers and financial investors have worked diligently to reshape St. Louis’ image from a conservative, flyover metropolis into an alluring mecca for innovative startups, high-tech trailblazers, business entrepreneurs, culinary creators, musicians and artists.